guojing0/guojing0.github.io/_posts/2017-11-24-how-to-read-a-paper.md

 1. Pay attention to the graphs and diagrams, and check if the results are labelled correctly;

-2. Mark relevant unread references for future reading;
+2. Mark relevant unread references for future reading.

 #### Purposes